Skip to main content

 The update to the IR35 guidelines released in April 2021 has proved a significant factor towards the UK’s current shortage of drivers.
 The ability to scale up and down in line with demand has always provided the flexibility that our national supply chain requires.
 In removing this flexibility, we have seen rising costs that have ultimately pushed many away from the UK labour market.

-With many end hirers finding it difficult to navigate this complicated area of employment law; maintaining happy and flexible workforces has proved challenging.
+With many end hirers finding it difficult to navigate IR35 employment law; maintaining happy and flexible workforces has proved challenging.
 Regarding IR35, RHA Chief Executive Richard Burnett wrote: “The introduction of IR35 has resulted in agency labour withdrawing their services as low-profit margin logistics businesses (typically 2-3 per cent) cannot sustain demands for £5-£6 per hour rate increases.”

 These low profit margins and logistical issues have been distinguished as the main issue in causing the shortage of drivers as the number of individuals withdrawing from the profession continues to rise daily.
 As a result, supply chains all over the UK have been impacted, and it’s safe to say people have noticed they can no longer find all of their favourite products on the shelves anymore.
 As the shortage continues to get worse and worse by the day, Britain’s biggest supermarket Tesco has reported a large increase in the amount of waste they are having to create due to late deliveries.